Nuclear flask trains

 37509 was an uncommon performer and is seen passing Llanfairfechan on May 12th 1995

 31154 with the barrier wagons from Valley passes through Bangor on the 9th of June 1995.
-37417 "Highland Region" is in the bay on the left.
+37417 "Highland Region" is in the bay on the left and a 158 on a Crewe service is on the right.